mariasalcedo/talks.masagu.dev/slides/java-structured-concurrency/virtual-threads.md

 <!--
 Second problematic deals with the challenges regarding concurrency.
 The way we develop with platform threads could be problematic, when having a single request composed of multiple blocking calls.
-[click] Meaning, because the cost are limited and costly, and the way the executor service works, some of those calls won't run under the same thread, given that platform threads aren't bounded to a context.
+[click] Meaning, because the resources are limited and costly, and the way the executor service works, some of those calls won't run under the same thread, given that platform threads aren't bounded to a context.
 [click] Even, a single thread will process multiple unrelated process at a time, making the debugging rather complicated.
 Trace them, operationally speaking, will be actually very costly because we have to rely on external frameworks to mark process inside of each thread, while utilizing thread resources to trace them.
 -->